aquasecurity/cloudsploit/README.md

 8. Ensure that "Require MFA" is _not_ selected.
 9. Click "Next Step".
 10. Select the "Security Audit" policy.
 Then click "Next Step" again.
-11. Click on your new role.
+11. Click through to create the role.
-12. Expand "Inline Policies" and click on the link to create a new one.
-13. Select "Custom Policy".
-14. Provide any policy name, and then copy the entire [permissions document](#permissions) below into the box.
-15. Click "Apply Policy".

 ## Permissions
 The scans require read-only permissions to your account.
-This can be done by adding the "Security Audit" AWS managed policy to your IAM user or role, as well as the "cloudtrail:DescribeTrails" permission (can be created via an inline permissions document).
+This can be done by adding the "Security Audit" AWS managed policy to your IAM user or role.

 ### Security Audit Managed Policy (Recommended)